HL7/fhir/source/patient/$merge-notes.md

 * Using FHIR Messaging to invoke the same operation
 * An integration engine sending HL7v2 A40 merge message (A18 may also be applicable in backward compatibility modes)
 * Directly calling the $merge operation on the dependent systems (requires the system to have both patient resources)
-* Client data refresh notification (to be defined, could be triggered by merge, security changes, system migrations, consent changes, etc...)
+* Client data refresh notification (to be defined, could be triggered by merge, security changes, system migrations, consent changes, etc....)
 * Using Subscriptions to detect the merge operation has occurred (on Provenance and/or Patient)
 * Polling the Merge Provenance resource (or the Patient resource for the relevant link change)
 * (other non standard notification channels)